raymondyegon/github-search/README.md

 # Quotes

-#### This is a web page where users can read and even post their quotes. (c) 2019
+#### This is a web page where a person can search for a github user by typing in their names. (c) 2019
 #### By **Raymond Yegon**
 ## Description

 The website is built using Angular framework and bootstrap for styling.
-The website help users to .
+The website help users to search people on github through their typing in their github names.

 ## Setup Requirements